mangogenerator/llm/README.md

 translate_client = Translate.Client.from_service_account_json(api_key_path)

 The program takes input as "input.csv" and translates the text to Chinese via the Google Translate API.
 It can then make either a .json or .csv output file with the responses.
+It does so using three Chinese variants: Chinese Traditional, Chinese Simplified, and Taiwanese Mandarin.

 # Packages needed
 openai,